rmky/UI5Facade/Docs/developer_docs/routing.md

 ## Combined ViewControllers

-In addition to regular views and controllers, the template API can also supplie both combined into a single JS document:
+In addition to regular views and controllers, the facade API can also supplie both combined into a single JS document:

 ```
 api/ui5/webapp/entry.point.alias/viewcontroller/pageVendor/pageApp/PageAlias.viewcontroller.js